 The Neurology Residency Training Programs at Stony Brook are uniquely situated in suburban Suffolk County, Long Island.
 This location provides an exceptional opportunity, offering an extremely diverse patient population in a peaceful and beautiful setting.
-Stony Brook University Medical Center serves both insured and uninsured patients and serves as the County Hospital for Suffolk County.
+Stony Brook University Medical Center serves both insured and uninsured patients and also serves as the County Hospital for Suffolk County.
 The breadth of diagnoses that are seen here is vast.
 Additionally, as a tertiary care medical center, residents at Stony Brook provide care for complicated patients referred from neurologists and other specialists throughout Long Island, New York and other states as well.
 We are also excited to share with you that in 2020, Stony Brook Neurology & Neurosurgery were ranked #41 nationally by US News & World Report!
 In addition, Stony Brook University Hospital was ranked #10 in New York State!
 You can read more about our ranking here: link .

-- Our Program offers an exceptional training experience for residents with an approach not offered at most other Long Island and New York City Programs.
-The closed faculty system at Stony Brook means that ward teams (consisting of a junior resident, senior resident, assigned attending, medical students and rotators) are responsible for all inpatient admissions and round on all inpatients together.
-There are NO “private” admissions, which are can be of limited teaching value and add excessive “scut” work.
+- Our Program offers an exceptional training experience for residents with an approach not offered at most other Long Island and New York City programs.
+The closed faculty system in Stony Brook Neurology means that ward teams (consisting of a junior resident, senior resident, assigned attending, medical students and rotators) are responsible for all inpatient admissions and round on all inpatients together.
+There are NO “private” admissions or "private" neurology attendings.

 - We have a night float system.

 - We have introduced a 5+1 system.
 This means that for 5 weeks, residents will be on inpatient rotations or VA rotations.
 On the 6th week, they will have an entire week of ambulatory neurology, including the resident’s own continuity clinic.

 - We have a brand-new Hospital Pavilion that houses our state-of-the-art Neurological Critical Care Unit (NCCU).